ljarasius/ausnog-2025/pages/tac.md

 Well that was short lived.

 <!--
 So, we get ready to start testing removing the hardware offloading for BFD.
 But before we can even get a chance, TAC comes back that this fix doesn't actually work.
-Thankfully they sorted that fast before we spent any more time on this.
+Well, thankfully they sorted that fast before we spent any more time on this.

 It's at this point we are getting into the later part of December, with the case having been open for around 2 months.
-So, we start to wind down for the year, and pick back up where we left off in January.
+So, we start to wind down for the annual telco shutdown period, and pick back up where we left off in January.
 -->

 ---